 To Be Forgiving

-My mom can get really upset and hurt by someone, but when they show even the slightest change in behavior, she is always ready to forgive.
+My mom can get hurt by someone, but when they show even the slightest change in behavior, she is always ready to forgive.
 It taught me to always believe the best in people and that everyone screws up sometimes.
 I’m more accepting and patient with people, and not so quick to just write them off.

 What about you?
 What are some things that your mother has taught you?
 Share them in the comments below.